Ogglord/docker-compose-homelab/README.md

 ### Special features

+TubeArchivist downloads youtube episodes for offline viewing, the channels can be browsed in Plex Media Server.

-The plex container automatically installs the TubeArchivist plug-in.
-Using the hook that linuxserver.io provides, it is described [here](https://docs.linuxserver.io/general/container-customization/).
+The Plex Media Server container automatically installs the TubeArchivist plug-in.
+Using a linuxserver.io Mod that I have written, named [plex-tubearchivist](https://github.com/Ogglord/plex-tubearchivist).